gieerzetka/dink-custom-app-docs/README.md

 All info about the DKPlugin javascript API can be found at : https://dhemedia.github.io/dink-dkplugin-api/interfaces/dk.dkplugin.html

+For tests outside the d!nk application environment you can write a mock object that implements the DKPlugin interface methods that are relevant to your application.

+###Some extra info about stats
 Although the API docs should provide a clear picture it's not always easy for 3rd parties to get the stats registered properly.
 That's why an example of an Angular service for registering stats is provided in [statservice.js] (/snippets/statservice.js)